 \section{Introduction}

-Discovering the limitations of quantum computing is extremely valuable.
-Each such discovery brings new understanding of the underlying physics, with which we can turn the limitation into an advantage.
-An example is the no-cloning theorem \cite{no_cloning}, which provisions the entire field of quantum cryptography, starting with quantum key distribution \cite{bennett1984proceedings}, and affects our physics understanding at a level as deep as the first principles of quantum mechanics: The first principles are often derived from, or checked against, the no-cloning theorem \cite{chiribella2010purification,coecke2011categorical,kent2012minkowski,zurek2009darwinism,vitanyi2001kolmogorov}.
+Quantum computing promises remarkable technological advances, some based on discoveries that were initially seen as limitations of quantum mechanics.
+The no-cloning theorem \cite{no_cloning} is an example of an uncovered limitation that turned into an advantage.
+It establishes the security of quantum cryptography, starting with quantum key distribution \cite{bennett1984proceedings,Scarani_2005}, and deepens our understanding of quantum mechanics all the way to its first principles; the first principles are often derived from, or checked against, the no-cloning theorem \cite{chiribella2010purification,coecke2011categorical,kent2012minkowski,zurek2009darwinism,vitanyi2001kolmogorov}.
 Cloning distinguishes between classical and quantum mechanics, being easy in one and impossible in the other.
-The same is true for example for programming \cite{nielsen1997programmable}, the universal-NOT gate \cite{buzek1999unot} and deleting \cite{no_deleting}.
+The same is true, for example, for programming \cite{nielsen1997programmable}, the universal-NOT gate \cite{buzek1999unot} and deleting \cite{no_deleting}.